 When a business grows in size, processes that once worked great can seem to lose their lustre.
 What worked when you were a team of 5 might not work when you grow to 25.

-Willingness to change and adapt is an important element of any business to scale successfully.
-Just because something worked for years, doesn’t mean it will continue to work, and s things you’ve done for years can be done even better if you’re prepared to analyze, experiment, and improve.
+Willingness to change and adapt is an important element of any business if you want to scale successfully.
+Just because something worked for years, doesn’t mean it will continue to work, and sometimes things you’ve done for years can be done even better if you’re prepared to analyze, experiment, and improve.

 We’re a boot strapped small business and we’re also ambitious.
-We are always challenging ourselves and improving our processes. the importance of change and the need to adapt a fast-paced industry.
+We are always challenging ourselves and improving our processes.
+In our 15+ years of being in business, we’ve learned the importance of change and the need to adapt in a fast-paced industry.

-Here is how we’ve applied mentality to our development process and restructured our teams.
+Here is how we’ve applied our this mentality to our development process and restructured our teams.

 Our old way